-Humanities › English How to Arrange (and Rearrange) Prepositional Phrases Share Flipboard Email Print Reza Estakhrian/Getty Images English English Grammar An Introduction to Punctuation Writing by Richard Nordquist Richard Nordquist is a freelance writer and former professor of English and Rhetoric who wrote college-level Grammar and Composition textbooks.
-Updated January 27, 2019 Prepositional phrases act like adjectives and adverbs to add meaning to nouns and verbs.
+Humanities › English How to Arrange (and Rearrange) Prepositional Phrases Share Flipboard Email Print Reza Estakhrian/Getty Images English English Grammar An Introduction to Punctuation Writing by Richard Nordquist Dr. Richard Nordquist is professor emeritus of rhetoric and English at Georgia Southern University and the author of several university-level grammar and composition textbooks.
+Updated January 09, 2020 Prepositional phrases act as adjectives and adverbs to add meaning to nouns and verbs.
 They can also be arranged to be more effective, or condensed or eliminated to cut the clutter.
 Here's how: Arranging Prepositional Phrases A prepositional phrase often appears after the word it modifies: A spaceship from Venus landed in my back yard.
 However, like adverbs, prepositional phrases that modify verbs can also be found at the very beginning or very end of a sentence: In the morning, the Venusians mowed my lawn.The Venusians mowed my lawn in the morning.
 In both versions, the prepositional phrase in the morning modifies the verb mowed.
 Rearranging Prepositional Phrases Not all phrases are this flexible, and so we need to be careful not to confuse our readers by misplacing a prepositional phrase: The Venusians swam for two hours after lunch in my pool.
 This arrangement gives the idea that the visitors from Venus enjoyed lunch in the pool.
 If this is not the case, try moving one of the phrases: After lunch, the Venusians swam for two hours in my pool.
 The best arrangement is one that's both clear and uncluttered.
 Unpacking Prepositional Phrases Although several prepositional phrases may appear in the same sentence, avoid packing in so many phrases that you confuse the reader.
 The sentence below, for example, is cluttered and awkward: On a rickety stool in one corner of the crowded honky tonk, the folk singer sits playing lonesome songs on his battered old guitar about warm beer, cold women, and long nights on the road.
 In this case, the best way to break up the string of phrases is to make two sentences: On a rickety stool in one corner of the crowded honky tonk, the folk singer sits hunched over his battered old guitar.
 He plays lonesome songs about warm beer, cold women, and long nights on the road.
 Keep in mind that a long sentence isn't necessarily an effective sentence.
-PRACTICE: Rearranging Prepositional PhrasesBreak up the long string of phrases in the sentence below by creating two sentences.
+Rearranging Prepositional Phrases Break up the long string of phrases in the sentence below by creating two sentences.
 Be sure to include all of the details contained in the original sentence.
 Up and down the coast the line of the forest is drawn sharp and clean in the brilliant colors of a wet blue morning in spring on the edge of a seascape of surf and sky and rocks.
 Eliminating Needless Modifiers We can improve our writing by using adjectives, adverbs, and prepositional phrases that add to the meaning of sentences.
 We can also improve our writing by eliminating modifiers that add nothing to the meaning.
 A good writer doesn't waste words, so let's cut the clutter.
 The following sentence is wordy because some of the modifiers are repetitious or insignificant: Wordy: The steward was really a very friendly and agreeable man, quite round, rotund, and sleek, with a very costly set of dimples around his terribly pleasant smile.
-We can make this sentence more concise (and thus more effective) by cutting out the repetitious and overworked modifiers: Revised: The steward was an agreeable man, rotund, and sleek, with a costly set of dimples around his smile.(Lawrence Durrell, Bitter Lemons) PRACTICE: Cutting the ClutterMake this sentence more concise by eliminating needless modifiers: It was a rainy morning, dull, wet, and gray, in the early part of the month of December.
-Common Prepositions about behind except outside above below for over across beneath from past after beside in through against between inside to along beyond into under among by near until around despite of up at down off with before during on without Continue Reading Learn the Two Basic Parts of a Prepositional Phrase, and More What Are Prepositional Phrases in English Grammar?
-Check Out Examples of Using the Preposition "At" for Time and Place What to Know About Absolute Phrases in English Common Redundancies in the English Language Participial Phrases: Definition and Examples The Difference Between Gerunds, Participles, and Infinitives What Are Modifiers in English Grammar?
-What Are Constituents in English Grammar?
-Prepositional Phrases Using At, By, For, From, Under, and Without Tips to Cut the Clutter in Your Writing What Is the Object of a Preposition?
-25 Grammatical Terms We Should Have Learned in School A Basic Lesson in Latin Prepositions What Are Free Modifiers in English Grammar?
-What Are the Different Types of Phrases in English Grammar?
+We can make this sentence more concise (and thus more effective) by cutting out the repetitious and overworked modifiers: Revised: The steward was an agreeable man, rotund, and sleek, with a costly set of dimples around his smile.(Lawrence Durrell, Bitter Lemons) Cutting the Clutter Make this sentence more concise by eliminating needless modifiers: It was a rainy morning, dull, wet, and gray, in the early part of the month of December.
+Common Prepositions about behind except outside above below for over across beneath from past after beside in through against between inside to along beyond into under among by near until around despite of up at down off with before during on without Continue Reading What Are Prepositional Phrases in English Grammar?
+Practice Expanding Sentences Using Prepositional Phrases Learn the Two Basic Parts of a Prepositional Phrase, and More What Is a Prepositional Adverb?
+What Is an Adjective Phrase in English Grammar?
+Modifier Stacking and the Perils of Multi-Word Pile Ups Learn the Rules of Subject-Verb Agreement in English Grammar The 9 Parts of Speech in Grammar A Basic Lesson in Latin Prepositions How Do You Edit an Essay?
+I Like It!
+Using the Spanish Verb ‘Gustar’ 25 Spanish Prepositions You Can Start Using Today The Principle of Late Closure in Sentence Processing What to Know About Absolute Phrases in English Common Redundancies in the English Language What Are Modifiers in English Grammar?